linked-db/linked-ql/site/overview.md

 The broader idea captures the **intent** behind each tool in the compensatory layers built around SQL — query builders, ORMs, schema mappers, GraphQL servers, and other application-level boilerplates — and enables these natively within the language.

-This brings us to SQL that finally internalizes the external capabilities built around it — **an upgrade**.
+The result is SQL that finally internalizes the external capabilities built around it — **an upgrade**.

 Think of LinkedQL as **SQL, upgraded** — for modern applications.